karankr2003/Plant-Leaves-Detection/README.md

-Language -Python
+#Language -Python

-Tool - Google colab
+#Tool - Google colab

+#Machine Learning

 • The project is implemented on Google Colaboratory, a cloud-based Jupyter notebook environment.